open-telemetry/opentelemetry-js/packages/opentelemetry-sdk-node/README.md

     @opentelemetry/exporter-jaeger \ # add tracing exporters as needed
     @opentelemetry/exporter-prometheus # add metrics exporters as needed
     @opentelemetry/plugin-http # add plugins as needed

+$ # or install all officially supported core and contrib plugins
+$ npm install @opentelemetry/plugins-node-all
 ```

 > Note: this example is for Node.js.
 See [examples/tracer-web](https://github.com/open-telemetry/opentelemetry-js/tree/master/examples/tracer-web) for a browser example.